szagoruyko/cvpr15deepcompare/README.md

 4) no rights to assign this license are granted.

 Please Contact Prof. Nikos Komodakis,
-6 Avenue Blaise Pascal - Cite Descartes, Champs-sur-Marne, 77455 Marne-la-Vallee cedex 2, France, Office B003
-Tel : +33164152173, Fax: +33164152186
-for commercial licensing opportunities, or for further distribution, modification or license rights.
+6 Avenue Blaise Pascal - Cite Descartes, Champs-sur-Marne, 77455 Marne-la-Vallee cedex 2, France for commercial licensing opportunities, or for further distribution, modification or license rights.

 Created by Sergey Zagoruyko and Nikos Komodakis. http://imagine.enpc.fr/~komodakn/